-Progressing from simply copying to interpreting the subject, we will work from reference material provided; sometimes from photographs, sometimes still life, frequently referring to the work of great painters from the 20th century and before.
+The aim of this course is to help students loosen up and find their own style, progressing from simply copying to interpreting the subject.
+We will work from reference material provided; sometimes from photographs, sometimes still life, frequently referring to the work of great painters from the 20th century and before.
 Each week we take a different approach or theme, which, when combined together, will provide a firm base for individualisation and experimentation.

 Elements studied will include working with acrylics – from washes to impasto; colour-mixing; mark-making; working with the pallet knife, how to create atmosphere and expression in your painting; as well as a continual assessment of tone, form, contrast and composition.

-Students should bring their own acrylics, plenty of paper to experiment and paint on, a canvas if wanted, brushes, paint pallet (for example a paper plate).
-Bring along your own easel if you wish.
+Students will need their own acrylics, plenty of paper to experiment and paint on, a canvas if wanted, brushes, paint pallet (for example a paper plate).
+Use an easel if you wish.
 We may also work with charcoal and pencil from time to time.

 For details of dates & times,